Types of Degenerative Disc Disease (DDD)

-There are three different types of degenerative disc disease, which influence the symptoms a patient may experience.
+There are three different types of degenerative disc disease, which influence the degenerative disc symptoms a patient may experience.
 Pain will typically spread to the neck, shoulders, arms, hands, legs, and/or feet.

-Degenerative disc disease is caused by a natural process of aging as the intervertebral discs lose flexibility, elasticity, and their shock absorbing abilities.
-Most often, disc degeneration begins around age 30 but may be asymptomatic for several years before a person begins to feel pain and treatment is required.
+The causes of degenerative disc disease is from a natural process of aging as the intervertebral discs lose flexibility, elasticity, and their shock absorbing abilities.
+Most often, disc degeneration begins around age 30 but may be asymptomatic for several years before a person begins to feel pain and treatment for degenerative disc disease is required.

 Cervical Degenerative Disc Disease

 Cervical degenerative disc disease is the second most common type of degenerative disc disease and will manifest anywhere along the cervical spine.
 The cervical spine consists of 7 vertebral bones; C1, C2, C3, C4, C5, C6, and C7.